Configure SNMP for Orion agents on Linux/Unix systems in SAM

 As described in Poll devices with SolarWinds Orion agents, the Orion Platform uses agents to provide a communication channel between the Orion server and Linux/Unix systems for many purposes, such as:

-- Polling interface data for Node Details view widgets
+- Polling interface data for widgets on the Node Details view

 - Polling by the SNMP component monitor